We may sometimes use terms you won't be familiar with. Find out here what they mean.

 L - No results

-M - Medical Officer to medical register
+M - Medical college to medical register

-Medical Officer/Medical Officer of Specialist Scale (MOSS)/Staff Grade
+Medical officer/Medical Officer of Specialist Scale (MOSS)/Staff Grade

 Another doctor appointed by to Council due to discipline or health matters to help and support the doctor.